open-telemetry/oteps/text/0097-log-data-model.md

 [resource](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/overview.md#resources).
 "value" of each pair is of `any` type.
-Multiple occurrences of events coming from the same event source can happen across time and they all have the same value of `resource`.
+Multiple occurrences of events coming from the same event source can happen across time and they all have the same value of `Resource`.
 Can contain for example information about the application that emits the record or about the infrastructure where the application runs.
-Data formats that represent this data model may be designed in a manner that allows the `resource` field to be recorded only once per batch of log records that come from the same source.
+Data formats that represent this data model may be designed in a manner that allows the `Resource` field to be recorded only once per batch of log records that come from the same source.
 SHOULD follow OpenTelemetry [semantic conventions for Resources](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/resource/semantic_conventions).

-### Field: `attributes`
+### Field: `Attributes`

 Type: key/value pair list.

 Description: Additional information about the specific event occurrence. "value" of each pair is of `any` type.
-Unlike the `resource` field, which is fixed for a particular source, `attributes` can vary for each occurrence of the event coming from the same source.
+Unlike the `Resource` field, which is fixed for a particular source, `Attributes` can vary for each occurrence of the event coming from the same source.
 Can contain information about the request context (other than TraceId/SpanId).
 SHOULD follow OpenTelemetry [semantic conventions for Attributes](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/trace/semantic_conventions).